 3. Dark Golden

-Dark Golden Retrievers have a deeper, richer gold tone.
-While darker coats also can produce purple colours, they remain within the ideal AKC golden range.
+Dark golden retrievers have a deeper, richer gold tone, and many families specifically search for dark golden retriever puppies because of their rich coat shade.
+While darker coats also can produce purple colors, they remain within the ideal AKC golden range.

-Best for: Those who love a formidable, saturated coat colour without stepping into purple territory.
+Best for: Those who love a formidable, saturated coat color without stepping into purple territory.

 Non-Standard Golden Retriever Colors (Popular Variations)